CloudBees

-Lewes, DE, Richmond, Virginia, Berlin, London, and Neuchâtel, Switzerland.
-CloudBees' software originally included a Platform as a Service offering, which let developers use Jenkins in the cloud, along with an on-premise version of Jenkins with additional functions for enterprise companies.
+Lewes, Delaware, Richmond, Virginia, Berlin, London, and Neuchâtel, Switzerland.
+CloudBees' software originally included a Platform as a Service offering, which let developers use Jenkins (software) in the cloud, along with an on-premise version of Jenkins with additional functions for enterprise companies.
 In 2020, CloudBees also introduced a Software Delivery Automation platform.

 History

 CloudBees was founded in 2010 by Sacha Labourey and Francois Dechery.
 Later that year, CloudBees acquired InfraDNA, a company run by Kohsuke Kawaguchi, the creator of Jenkins.